 For drivers with disabilities using a manual wheelchair, transferring to a regular seat may be the option.
 Few wheelchairs, especially manual wheelchairs are built to withstand a crash in a motor vehicle.
 A transfer seat or swivel chair may be a better option.
 Even if you transfer into a regular seat, a driver will want to secure or stow their manual wheelchair so it does not move in transit.

 Buses and Airplanes

-Discuss these accessories and which one may be the best fit for your mode of transportation with an accessible vehicle leader or specialist.
+Discuss these systems and accessories with an accessible vehicle specialist to find out which one may be the best fit for your mode of transportation.

-Research forums and read reviews to see what other considerations you may need to consider.
+Additionally, make sure to research forums like Reddit and read product reviews to see what other considerations you may need to consider.

 Find your perfect Wheelchair Van

 Select from thousands of wheelchair vans for sale from hundreds of nationwide dealers

 The Mobility Resource has one of the largest selections of Dodge, Toyota, Chrysler, Honda, Ford, Chevrolet wheelchair vans